 He may share the UCL record for the most hat-tricks in the competition with Cristiano Ronaldo (eight), but he once did something the Portuguese never managed: score five goals in a single Champions League match.
 He managed this in Barcelona’s 7-1 win over Bayer Leverkusen in March 2012 as part of his record-breaking 2011-12 season in which he scored 73 goals in 60 competitive club appearances.

-Robert Lewandowski is edging towards the century of UEFA Champions League goals, but with the Barcelona striker still nine goals away and now 34 years of age, he may run out of time.
+Robert Lewandowski is edging towards the century of UEFA Champions League goals, but with the Barcelona striker still eight goals away and now 35 years of age, he may run out of time.

-He tried his best in 2022-23, with five goals in five appearances for Barcelona, but their group-stage elimination sent them into the UEFA Europa League and Lewandowski will have to wait until next season to try again.
+He tried his best in 2022-23, with five goals in five appearances for Barcelona, but their group-stage elimination sent them into the UEFA Europa League so Lewandowski had a bigger gap between UCL games than he’s used to.

 Karim Benzema: 90 Goals